ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

          the next character will be taken as an ordinary character without any special pattern semantics.
 The `<backslash>` itself is then not included in the pattern.
 Escaping can also be performed on the `<backslash>` character itself.

-Examples: `\\` will include `\` in the pattern, whereas `\?` will include `?` in the pattern as an ordinary character instead of matching any single character.
-A trailing escape character without a character that follows SHALL be treated as an error and hence the pattern will not be able to match any input.
+         -   Examples: `\\` will include `\` as an ordinary character in the pattern, whereas `\?` will include `?` in the pattern as an ordinary character instead of matching any single character.

+         -   A trailing escape character without a character that follows SHALL be treated as an error and hence the pattern will not be able to match any input.
-    -   `[` : An `<open-bracket>` that contains a Bracket Character Set ("BCS") pattern as set of characters.
-The substring contributing to a BCS is terminated by a corresponding unescaped `]` character (`<close-bracket>`).
-A BCS is used to match a single character of input.
-The substring between the `<open-bracket>` and `<close-bracket>` SHALL contribute characters to the BCS as follows, listed in priority order:

-        -   `<backslash>` character SHALL escape the next character with the set similarly to as described above outside the BCS.
-This escape sequence will produce one ordinary character for inclusion in the BCS.

-        -   If the first character is an unescaped `!` (`<not>`), then the BCS match will reverse its logic to only match a single character of input that is NOT in the BCS.
-This character is then not included in the BCS and not treated as an ordinary character.

-        -   If the `-` (`<hyphen>`) character is present, then the previous ordinary character (or ordinary character after being escaped) SHALL denote the start of a character range and the next ordinary character (or ordinary character after being escaped) SHALL denote the end of a character range.
-All characters within this range SHALL be included in the BCS.
-If there is no previous or next character, then the `<hyphen>` character SHALL be interpreted as an ordinary character and no range is specified.

-            Example: `[a-f0-9\]z-]` will match one character of input to any of the following characters: "abcdef0123456789]z-".

-        -   All other characters SHALL be added to the BCS verbatim.
+         -   The only valid escape patterns are `\\`, `\?`, `\*`.
+If any other
+             escape character is attempted (i.e. the second character in the escape pattern is not one of `?`, `*`, or `\`), the escape pattern SHALL be treated as an error and hence the pattern will not be able to match any input.

 -   A method evaluating a pattern on a string of input SHALL return a true if the input has found one or more possible ways to match or false if it does